getdozer/dozer-docs/docs/configuration/other.md

 ### Default Query Limit

-The `default_max_records_num` is an   `Integer` parameter that specifies the maximum number of records returned from queries.
+The `default_max_records_num` is an `Integer` parameter that specifies the default limit of records returned from queries.
 The default value is 50.